OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/create_vdc.rst

 .. image:: /images/create_vdc_vdcview.png
     :align: center

 As *vOneCloud* user, in the vCenter View, you will be able to see all the VM Templates that have been automatically created when importing the vCenter infrastructure.
-You can assign any of these VM Templates to the VDC:
+You can assign any of these VM Templates to the VDC by assigned them to the Group associated to the VDC:

 .. image:: /images/create_vdc_change_template.png
     :align: center